Does UnitedHealthcare Cover GLP-1 Medications?

 Approval Statistics

-UnitedHealthcare has been expanding GLP-1 coverage aggressively in 2025-2026.
-OptumRx formulary decisions drive most UHC plan coverage.
-Approval rates trending upward as more employers add anti-obesity medication benefits.
+UnitedHealthcare has been expanding GLP-1 coverage significantly in 2025-2026.
+OptumRx covered drug list decisions drive most UHC plan coverage.
+Approval rates are trending upward as more employers add weight loss medication benefits.

 Common Denial Reasons & How to Avoid Them

-How to avoid: Check the OptumRx preferred formulary.
-UHC frequently updates tier placement.
-Mounjaro and Ozempic (diabetes) tend to have better coverage than Wegovy and Zepbound (weight management).
+How to avoid: Check the OptumRx preferred list.
+UHC updates tier placement often.
+Mounjaro and Ozempic (for diabetes) tend to have better coverage than Wegovy and Zepbound (for weight management).

-How to avoid: UHC requires BMI 30+ or BMI 27+ with documented comorbidity.
-Ensure your most recent BMI is documented in your chart — weight measured at a doctor's office, not self-reported.
+How to avoid: UHC requires BMI of 30+ or BMI of 27+ with a documented health condition.
+Make sure your most recent BMI is in your chart, measured at a doctor's office rather than self-reported.

-How to avoid: UHC may prefer semaglutide over tirzepatide (or vice versa) depending on plan.
-Ask your doctor to check preferred status before prescribing.
+How to avoid: UHC may prefer semaglutide over tirzepatide (or the other way around) depending on your plan.
+Ask your doctor to check which one is preferred before writing the prescription.

-How to avoid: Many UHC employer plans are adding anti-obesity medication coverage.
-Ask HR to inquire about adding this benefit at next renewal.
+How to avoid: Many UHC employer plans are adding weight loss medication coverage.
+Ask HR to look into adding this benefit at the next renewal.

 Step Therapy Requirements

-Documented BMI, comorbidity documentation, 3-6 months of lifestyle modification attempts.
-Some plans require trial of naltrexone-bupropion or phentermine before GLP-1.
+Documented BMI, related health condition documentation, 3-6 months of lifestyle change attempts.
+Some plans require trying naltrexone-bupropion or phentermine before a GLP-1.

 Frequently Asked Questions

-Many UHC employer-sponsored plans now cover Wegovy for weight management.
-Coverage depends on your specific plan.
-Check myuhc.com or call the number on your member ID card to verify.
-BMI 30+ or 27+ with a comorbidity is typically required.
+Many UHC employer plans now cover Wegovy for weight management.
+It depends on your specific plan.
+Check myuhc.com or call the number on your member ID card to find out.
+You'll typically need a BMI of 30+ or 27+ with a related health condition.

 OptumRx is UHC's pharmacy benefit manager.
-It manages the drug formulary, prior authorization process, and pharmacy network for most UHC plans.
-Your GLP-1 coverage terms are set by OptumRx in coordination with your employer's benefit design.
+It handles the covered drug list, pre-approval process, and pharmacy network for most UHC plans.
+Your GLP-1 coverage terms are set by OptumRx in coordination with what your employer chose to include.

-Standard prior authorization through OptumRx takes 2-5 business days.
+Standard pre-approval through OptumRx takes 2-5 business days.
 Urgent requests can be processed in 24 hours.
 Your doctor can submit electronically for faster processing.

 UHC Medicare Advantage Part D covers Ozempic and Mounjaro for type 2 diabetes.
 Weight management coverage under Medicare is expanding.
 Check your specific UHC Medicare plan for Wegovy/Zepbound availability.

-UHC has added Zepbound to many employer-sponsored plan formularies since its FDA approval for weight management.
-Coverage is not universal and depends on your employer's benefit design.
-Check OptumRx or myuhc.com for your plan's specific formulary and prior authorization requirements.
+UHC has added Zepbound to many employer plan covered drug lists since its FDA approval for weight management.
+Coverage isn't universal and depends on what your employer chose to include.
+Check OptumRx or myuhc.com for your plan's specific drug list and pre-approval requirements.

-Yes, manufacturer savings cards from Novo Nordisk and Eli Lilly can typically be used alongside UHC commercial insurance to reduce copays.
-These savings cards cannot be combined with Medicare, Medicaid, or other government-funded plans.
-Check the specific savings program terms at the manufacturer's website.
+Yes, manufacturer savings cards from Novo Nordisk and Eli Lilly can usually be used alongside UHC commercial insurance to lower your copay.
+These savings cards can't be combined with Medicare, Medicaid, or other government-funded plans.
+Check the specific savings program terms on the manufacturer's website.

 You can appeal through OptumRx.
-Ask your doctor to request a peer-to-peer review with an OptumRx clinical pharmacist.
-If the internal appeal is denied, you have the right to an external review.
-Many initial denials are overturned when additional clinical documentation is provided.
+Ask your doctor to request a doctor-to-doctor phone review with an OptumRx clinical pharmacist.
+If the internal appeal is denied, you have the right to an outside review.
+Many initial denials get overturned when additional medical records are provided.

 Explore More Resources